1kx-network/zksafe/README.md

 * Scroll
 * Sepolia

+The contract is deployed deterministically to the following address: 0xed1Ae0946bfB84253561fB1a05fEeD120A8cD2Eb

 Other networks could be added, please contact us or deploy yourself and send PRs.

 # Audits